 Trainees have access to various potential paths to employment, including

-- on-site networking opportunities with other volunteers and corporate sponsors
+- On-site networking opportunities with other participants and corporate sponsors

 Are you a solar employer or job training organization?